misikirmehari/BlueJQS/README.txt

  BlueJQS is an extension for BlueJ v4.1.1 that provides users the ability to analyze source code using a suite of standard tools.

- This software is intended to support novice Java programmers form a foundation of high- quality code practices and industry standards.
-Students can use our product in conjunction with BlueJ to assess the the quality of their code.
+ This software is intended to support novice Java programmers to form a foundation of high- quality code practices and industry standards.
+Students can use our product in conjunction with BlueJ to assess the quality of their code.
 Our product incorporates a collection of existing tools used to identify potential weaknesses in source code (e.g., potential bugs, non-adherence to conventions, poor test coverage, etc.) via both static analysis, which evaluates the source code itself, and dynamic analysis, which evaluates the